tremor-rs/tremor-www/static/language/epilog/TestLiteral.md

 end;
 ```

-When executed this will result in:
+When executed, this will result in:

 ```tremor
 "{\"snot\": \"badger\"}